michaelagbiaowei/presta-deploy/README.md

 ![image](./assets/set-5.png)

-Finally, close the window and revist your your ste using http://yourpublicaddress
+Finally, close the window and revisit your site using http://yourpublicaddress

 ![image](./assets/set-6.png)